Archaeology Program

 To date, excavations have identified the location of at least two previously unknown structures, a late 18th-early 19th century kitchen midden, a cobble path, fence lines, and an early 20th century roadbed related to the earlier farm road.
 The kitchen midden feature provided an excellent environment for artifact preservation and contained a large number of artifacts related to the earliest occupants of the site.
 We are currently progressing with the analysis of all the recovered material and the preparation of a technical report.

-Decorative part of a horse bridle from the late 18th-early 19th century, excavated at the Josiah Henson site.
-Excavated porcelain doll face from Josiah Henson log kitchen.
-Various 19th century buttons excavated from the Josiah Henson site.
+Decorative part of a horse bridle from the late 18th century, excavated at the Josiah Henson site.

 Oakley Cabin African American Museum and Park